History of science and technology in Africa: Central Africa

+General and local anesthesia were widely used by traditional doctors in many parts of central Africa.
+Beer containing an extract of kaffir was orally given to those who sustained deep wounds from animal attacks or from warfare in order to alleviate pain, and alkaloid containing leaves were also applied topically to injuries.
+Many tribes in central Africa performed cataract surgery under local anesthesia, squeezing juices from alkaloid plants directly into the eyes to desensitize them and then pushing the cataract aside with a sharp stick, with many cases turning out successful.
+"The surgical skill itself was also astonishing and suggested a long experience of this practice".

 Southern Africa

 A South African, Max Theiler, developed a vaccine against yellow fever in 1937.
 Allan McLeod Cormack developed the theoretical underpinnings of CT scanning and co-invented the CT-scanner.

 The first human-to-human heart transplant was performed by South African cardiac surgeon Christiaan Barnard at Groote Schuur Hospital in December 1967.
 See also Hamilton Naki.

 During the 1960s, South African Aaron Klug developed crystallographic electron microscopy techniques, in which a sequence of two-dimensional images of crystals taken from different angles are combined to produce three-dimensional images of the target.